-Dr. Syrnyk teaches WRI 121, WRI 122, COM 216, SPE 111, COM 246, COM 407 (“Communicating Science”), as well as various courses and seminars for the Honors Program.
+For the Communication department, Dr. Syrnyk teaches WRI 121, WRI 122, COM 216, SPE 111, COM 246, COM 407 (“Communicating Science”), and COM 424 the Capstone course.

 For the Honors Program, Dr. Syrnyk teaches the Idea Seminar, the Question Seminar, and an Honors section of WRI 122.
 He's currently at work on the Answer Seminar.